10 Ways to Deal With a Bad Script

 Here’s what do you do then, when the text you’re asked to read is hard for even you to follow after pre-reading it again and again.

-1. As always, when you pre-read the script, don’t just look at the words.
+1. When you pre-read the script, what should you be looking at other than just the words?
 Consider the thought conveyed by each phrase.
 And the overall thought that the script is meant to convey.
 By adding all the qualities you do as an experienced voice over talent, you’ll take the script to a fresh, new level, involving the listener so that the awkward phrase or two often become relatively insignificant.

 2. Are there too many commas (that aren’t in a list, that is), so that the script becomes choppy if you pause at all of them?
 Choose which ones you’ll pause at, and at the other commas, maybe change your tone of voice, or your pace, or pitch.
 Or, maybe the commas are there to tell you something about the intended style.
 In a commercial, for example, dare you go out on a limb and read in an eccentric way, as a sort of branding for the advertising?
 For example, pausing at all those commas, but reading each phrase relatively quickly.
 Our point here isn’t to tell you to do that.
 If everyone did, it would get tired pretty quick.
 But sometimes a script has some other oddity that suggests a fresh way to read it.
 The point is to put your imagination to work.